About the project

 - Concept planning completed in 2016

-- Hydraulic assessments and detailed planning and design for Phase 1 completed end of 2017
+- Hydraulic assessments and detailed planning and design completed end of 2017

-- Phase 1 construction, including installing instream habitat structures, bank re-profiling, and plantings completed March 2018
+- Construction, including installing instream habitat structures, bank re-profiling, and plantings completed March 2018, read more here

 - Phase 2 concept planning underway as part of Whakamana te Waituna through 2018